 The first literature review into the subject of architects and their mental health was commissioned by the NSW Architects Registration Board.
 The purpose of the review was to understand:

-- The research around the mental health concerns facing architects, when students, when seeking employment, and when employed;
+- the research around the mental health concerns facing architects, when students, when seeking employment, and when employed

-- Prevalence or incidence of mental illness; and
+- prevalence or incidence of mental illness

-- Triggers, risk factors and early warning signs that could assist the sector to better support those in periods of mental illness.
+- triggers, risk factors and early warning signs that could assist the sector to better support those in periods of mental illness.